Eleanor Rigby: Musical influence and further recognition

 David Simonelli cites the chamber-orchestrated "Eleanor Rigby" as an example of the Beatles' influence being such that, whatever the style of song, their progressiveness defined the parameters of rock music.
 Music academics Michael Campbell and James Brody highlight the track's melodic shape and imaginative backing to illustrate how, paired with similarly synergistic elements in "A Day in the Life", the Beatles' use of music and lyrics made them one of the two acts in 1960s rock, along with Bob Dylan, who were "most responsible for elevating its level of discourse and expanding its horizons".

 Soon after its release, Melly stated that "Pop has come of age" with "Eleanor Rigby", while songwriter Jerry Leiber said, "I don't think there's ever been a better song written."
 In a 1967 interview, Pete Townshend of the Who commented on the Beatles: "They are basically my main source of inspiration – and everyone else's for that matter.
 I think 'Eleanor Rigby' was a very important musical move forward.
 It certainly inspired me to write and listen to things in that vein."
 In his television show Inside Pop: The Rock Revolution, which aired in April 1967, American composer and conductor Leonard Bernstein championed the Beatles' talents among contemporary pop acts and highlighted the song's string arrangement as an example of the eclectic qualities that made 1960s pop music worthy of recognition as art.
 Barry Gibb of the Bee Gees said that their 1969 song "Melody Fair" was influenced by "Eleanor Rigby".
 America's single "Lonely People" was written by Dan Peek in 1973 as an optimistic response to the Beatles track.

 In 2000, Mojo ranked "Eleanor Rigby" at number 19 on the magazine's list of "The 100 Greatest Songs of All Time".
 In BBC Radio 2's millennium poll, listeners voted it as one of the top 100 songs of the twentieth century.
 It was ranked at number 137 on Rolling Stone's list "The 500 Greatest Songs of All Time" in 2004, and number 243 on the 2021 revised list.
+In 2006, Pitchfork ranked it at number 47 on its list of "The 200 Greatest Songs of the 1960s".
 "Eleanor Rigby" was inducted into the National Academy of Recording Arts and Sciences' Grammy Hall of Fame in 2002.
-Based on its appearances in professional rankings and listings, the aggregate website Acclaimed Music lists "Eleanor Rigby" as the 186th most acclaimed song in history.
 It has been a Desert Island Discs selection by individuals such as Cathy Berberian, Charles Aznavour, Patricia Hayes, Carlos Frank and Geoffrey Howe.
 Similarly, Marshall Crenshaw named it to a list of ten songs that represent perfect songwriting.